ClimateCodeFoundation/ccc-gistemp/readme.txt

 6. RESULTS

 After running run.py, the GISTEMP result files are all in the result/ directory.
-A rough graphical output is made using the Google Chart API;
+A simple graphical chart is made using the Google Chart API; this file:
-this file:

     result/google-chart.url